aiji42/next-fortress/README.md

 This package is a Next.js plugin that provides server-side access control for users when they are in a non-authenticated state.

-IPs, Firebase, Cognito and Auth0 are used to determine authentication, and when a user is in a non-authenticated state, it is possible to redirect or rewrite.
+IPs, Firebase, Amazon Cognito and Auth0 are used to determine authentication, and when a user is in a non-authenticated state, it is possible to redirect or rewrite.

 This plugin uses Next.js v12 middleware to control access with edge functions, which makes it faster and reduces client-side code.